Xilinx/SDSoC-Tutorials/platform-creation-tutorial/Lab2-Creating-Software-Components.md

 We now have all the components necessary to create a standalone SDSoC platform that targets a ZC702.
 In preparation for providing input files to the SDx IDE’s platform creation dialogs we create a directory that serves as a staging area.
 The name or location of the directory is user selectable.
 We will create the staging area in our SDx workspace directory.
 Below is a description of the steps we perform to populate the staging area, followed by the Linux commands used to complete the described actions.

-1. Change directory to the location of the SDx workspace
+1. Change directory to the location of the SDx workspace.

-2. Copy the DSA created in Lab 1 into the SDx workspace
+2. Copy the DSA created in Lab 1 into the SDx workspace.

-3. Create the boot directory in the SDx workspace
+3. Create the boot directory in the SDx workspace.

-4. Change directory to boot
+4. Change directory to boot.

-5. Copy the FSBL ELF file into the boot directory
+5. Copy the FSBL ELF file into the boot directory.

-6. Copy the `hello_world` linker script into the boot directory
+6. Copy the `hello_world` linker script into the boot directory.

-7. Copy the `hello_world` BIF file into the boot directory
+7. Copy the `hello_world` BIF file into the boot directory.

-8. Copy the `hello_world` BOOT.bin file into the boot directory
+8. Copy the `hello_world` BOOT.bin file into the boot directory.
     ```
     cd /tmp/sdx_workspace
     cp /tmp/zynq7_board/zynq7_board.dsa .